zRedk/myGym/README.md

  - **Editing and Deleting Plans:** Users have full control over their workout plans, being able to edit or delete them at any time.

 ![video1-ezgif com-resize](https://github.com/zRedk/myGym/assets/115696846/672adbf5-24af-40de-9965-7910dc9e4fce) ![video2-ezgif com-resize](https://github.com/zRedk/myGym/assets/115696846/a3c8645b-dd66-4ba9-a025-70c8b33cdf50) ![video3-ezgif com-resize](https://github.com/zRedk/myGym/assets/115696846/ba54ed40-aa6a-4d8c-a8d1-03f66ad672d2)

-<a name="purpose"></a>
-## Purpose

-myGym is designed to simplify the gym workout experience for users of all levels.
-Whether you're new to the gym or a seasoned fitness enthusiast, myGym provides the tools you need to plan, organize, and track your workouts effectively.
-Say goodbye to confusion and hello to progress with myGym.

 <a name="instruction"></a>
 ## Instructions For Use